Eat & Drink

 The Berry Brothers

-Previously known as the W.I.A Store, this Cooks Hill gem serves up a generous selection of delectable bowls made with both açai and macqui berries.
+Previously known as the W.I.A Store, The Berry Brothers serve up a generous selection of delectable bowls made with both açai and maqui berries.
+If you're after something different from your usual açai, our pick is the Nobby's Bowl, made with maqui and topped with berries, coconut, granola, and peanut butter.

 Where: 5/113-125 Darby St, Newcastle